mpc-qt/mpc-qt-screenshots/README.md

 # Screenshots

-Here be screenshots of the application called Media Plater Classic Qute Theater.
+Here be screenshots of the application called Media Player Classic Qute Theater.